Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. After entering the sample hyperlink in the field, open the table in the datasheet view.

-You will see that the hyperlink field is active and the only text showing is the Display Text (My Excel File) part of the hyperlink information.
+You will see that the hyperlink field is active, and the only text showing is the Display Text (My Excel File) part of the hyperlink information.

 If you click on the field to edit the hyperlink information, it will only open the document specified in the second segment.

-If you right-click on the field the shortcut menu, which carries the hyperlink editing options in a dialog box is displayed.
-You may key-in values at appropriate controls to change the hyperlink values.
+If you right-click on the field, the shortcut menu, which carries the hyperlink editing options in a dialog box, is displayed.
+You may key in values at appropriate controls to change the hyperlink values.
 You cannot type values directly into the hyperlink field.

 Simple Trick to Edit Hyperlink Manually.

-But, we can manually edit the field with a simple trick.
+But we can manually edit the field with a simple trick.

 6. Close the Table for now.

-• Click on Office Button.
+• Click on the Office Button.

 • Select Access Options.